Tivetshall railway station: Design and opening

 It was first opened when Norwich and London were connected by the Eastern Union Railway in 1849.
 The EUR was taken over by the Eastern Counties Railway before becoming the Great Eastern Railway in 1862.
-The station building, located on the down side of the main line, was believed to have been designed by Frederick Barnes (architect) who was responsible for designing a number of other stations at this time in East Anglia.
+The station building, located on the down side of the main line, was believed to have been designed by Frederick Barnes, who was responsible for designing a number of other stations at this time in East Anglia.